How To Stop A Draught From Behind Kitchen Cupboards? In 13 Ways

 • Foam Tape: Foam tape is a self-adhesive strip made of foam rubber that is used to seal gaps around windows and doors.
 It can be an inexpensive and effective way to block drafts.

-• V-Strips: V-strips are made of vinyl or metal and are used to seal gaps around the sides and top of doors and windows.
+• V-Strips: V-strips are made of vinyl or metal that are used to seal gaps around the sides and top of doors and windows.
 They are effective at blocking drafts and are easy to install with adhesive or screws.

 • Felt Weatherstripping: Felt weatherstripping is made from compressed felt and is commonly used to seal gaps around doors and windows.
 It can be an effective way to block drafts but may need to be replaced more frequently than other types of weatherstripping.